evilsocket/www.pwnagotchi.ai/content/usage/_index.md

 You probably don't know yet, but Pwnagotchi is also a "crypto-pager"!
 By using the [PwnGRID](/configuration/#set-your-pwngrid-preferences) API (and [internet connectivity](/configuration/#host-connection-sharing) of course), your unit is able to exchange [end to end encrypted messages](https://en.wikipedia.org/wiki/End-to-end_encryption) with other units enrolled in the grid.
 Each message is encrypted on your Raspberry with the recipient RSA public key before being sent, therefore **we only have access to encrypted data and we have absolutely no way to see the cleartext** as it can only be done by the original recipient via his private key.

-Your PwnMAIL address is your unit's cryptographic fingerprint (which is the SHA256 checksum of its public key in PEM format), you can read it from your unit's filesystem at `/etc/pwnagotchi/fingerprint`.
+Your PwnMAIL address is your unit's cryptographic fingerprint (which is the SHA256 checksum of its public key in PEM format), you can read it from your unit's filesystem at `/etc/pwnagotchi/fingerprint` or by running `sudo pwngrid -whoami`.
 You can also use this address to open (and share) your ["pwnfile"](/pwnfile/#ca1225b86dc35fef90922d83421d2fc9c824e95b864cfa62da7bea64ffb05aea).

 **Each unit corresponds to a single cryptographically signed and hardware isolated address.**